szhorvat/MaTeX/README.md

  - Test MaTeX using `MaTeX["x^2"]`.

-    Open the documentation center and search for "matex" to get started.
+    Open the documentation center and search for "MaTeX" to get started.

 ## Upgrading or uninstalling